R2U2/r2u2/benchmarks/scripts/sat/README.md

 Use `report.py` to validate that test results for any failures and disagreements.

+Use `vp.py` to generate a virtual best for a set of benchmarks.
+Use the `-data` flag to also output some useful data.

 The benchmarks use 1200s for timeout (same as SMTCOMP 2022) and 16GB for memout.